COVID-19: FG expresses disappointment over racial discrimination of Nigerians in China

-The Federal Government has expressed shocked and disappointment over racial discrimination against Nigerians and other Africans living in China.
+The Federal Government has expressed shock and disappointment over racial discrimination against Nigerians and other Africans living in China.

-The Minster of Foreign Affairs, Chief Geoffrey Onyeama, expressed Nigerian government disappointment on Thursday, while fielding questions from newsmen at the Presidential Task Force on COVID-19 daily briefing in Abuja.
+The Minister of Foreign Affairs, Chief Geoffrey Onyeama, expressed Nigerian government disappointment on Thursday while fielding questions from newsmen at the Presidential Task Force on COVID-19 daily briefing in Abuja.

 Onyeama said that the federal government would pursue any case of discrimination made against any Nigerian in China to its logical end.